VU-CSP/improc_assignment-caacree/README.md

 Also save the resultant "Count Mask" image file with the name "Count_Mask_22946173.tif" and upload into the [image_files](image_files) directory.
 (It should show up below once it is uploaded).
 ![](image_files/Count_Mask_22946173.tif)

+My image doesn't show because it says the .tif is too big to preview (8.9MB), but it's in the directory.

 Q4) How many particles were detected?
 A4) 2388